Careers

 At CVMS, we are keen for our students to engage with the careers curriculum in practical ways; we believe students gain a lot from external speakers who can offer different viewpoints, insight and experiences.
 Because of this, we are interested in bringing people and organisations into the school to inspire our young learners and bring areas of work and study to life.

-If you would be able to offer us any support:
+It would be fantastic if you would be able to offer us any support in the following:

 - Careers talks- sharing your experiences in a particular industry or career